 New and emerging businesses have a world of potential before them as they set out to stake their claims.
 At the same time, they are particularly vulnerable to bad business and legal decisions that could set the stage for their own eventual demise.
-Start-ups and early-stage companies face unique challenges that will ultimately come to define them.
+Start-up and early-stage companies face unique challenges that will ultimately come to define them.
 Having a knowledgeable attorney is essential to charting a path to success.

 Legal Challenges For New Businesses

 It’s not enough to hire just any attorney.
 Lawyers who don’t regularly practice in the areas of business and corporate law will likely not have the skill set necessary to provide competent counsel.
 With so much on the line for your budding business, you deserve a law firm that knows firsthand what circumstances you face and how to overcome them.
-You can count on the dedicated attorneys of SederLaw.

-How We Help Start-Ups And Early-Stage Companies
+How We Help Business Start-Ups And Early-Stage Companies

 Our law firm has developed a reputation for not only providing seasoned legal advice but for being a trusted and loyal partner to our clients.
 Before your doors even open, we’re there to guide you and answer whatever questions you may have.
-These are some of the services we offer to start-ups and early-stage companies:
+These are some of the services we offer to start-up and early-stage companies:

 - Incorporation and entity formation.
 One of the first choices that businesses must make is what type of legal structure they will have.
 Most companies in Massachusetts will choose to organize as a corporation, limited liability company (LLC), or partnership.
 There are differences among these entities regarding liability, taxes, and other obligations.